Use Terraboard to monitor Terraform state

 OAuth2 Proxy is configured to authenticate users using GitHub.
 A GitHub OAuth

 app for each environment exists and is owned by

 team are granted access.
 Access checks are refreshed after an hour.

 nginx proxies all requests to OAuth2 Proxy, which is exposed on port 4180 on the host machine.
 This port corresponds to port 7920 in the container.
 OAuth2 Proxy then proxies all authenticated requests on to port 8080 of the Terraboard container.

 Docker image for OAuth2 Proxy

 Since there is no official Docker image for OAuth2 Proxy, the

 repository contains a

-Dockerfile used to build a custom image from the original
+Dockerfile used to build a custom image from the

 There are instructions on how to update, build and push new versions of the image in the README.